 In strategies, model propensity is automatically mapped to the strategy property called .pyPropensity.
-There is no automatic mapping for the Performance or Evidence outputs, but you can manually map the outputs to any of the strategy properties under the Output mapping tab.
+There is no automatic mapping for the Evidence, Performance or Positives outputs, but a strategy designer can manually map the outputs to any of the strategy properties under the Output mapping tab.

-Configuring adaptive models
+Configuring an adaptive model